 Brittany received her B.S. in biochemistry and philosophy from the University of Notre Dame and her Ph.D. in biophysics at the University of California, San Francisco, under the mentorship of Dr. Dyche Mullins.
 In 2015 she began to study plant-bacteria symbiosis as a post-doc in the laboratory of Dr. Dianne Newman at Caltech.
 Her laboratory at the Carnegie Institution for Science Department of Embryology, located on the Johns Hopkins campus, opened in August 2020.
 She is interested in cell biology and symbiosis in all of its forms.

 Sarah Talamantez-Lyburn, MS, Lab Manager/Sr. Technician

 Sarah received her B.S degree in Biology from Texas State University.
 She received her M.S in Biology with a focus in breast cancer and nanotherapeutics in 2018 from Towson University.
-While at the University of Maryland, Baltimore she studied the pathways of hyperparathyroidism development using cellular and molecular techniques.
-She is now excited to apply and expand her skill set to understanding bacterial-plant symbiosis in Dr. Belin's lab.
+At the University of Maryland, Baltimore she studied pathways of hyperparathyroidism development using cellular and molecular techniques.
+She is applying her skills to bacterial-plant symbiosis.

 Email: slyburn at carnegiescience dot edu

 Evan Lawrence, BS, Technician